stijn-veren/projects-list/README.md

 List of learning projects created for educational purposes

-> ### This is not an official repositories for the tutorials code.
+> ### There are not official repositories for the tutorials code.
-> This repositories was created by me for educational purposes during the study of the courses and may contain differences from the original code.
+> These repositories were created by me for educational purposes during the study of the courses and may contain differences from the original code.

 #